Best Finance Podcasts for Professionals

 Tags: Money, Finance, Economics

-As the signature podcast of Big 4 accounting firm EY, the Better Finance Podcast not only draws on insights drawn from some of the world’s leading companies and finance practitioners, but it also aims to be a thought leader for those listening in.
+As the official podcast of one of the world’s largest accounting firms, EY, The Better Finance Podcast not only has access to insights from some of the world’s most successful businesses and financial minds, but it also sets out to be a thought leader for listeners.

-Examples of recent podcasts include “How a strong network can drive founder success and investment growth” and “How Microsoft's approach to AI could shape the future of finance.”
-The topics may be a little high-falutin’ for many listeners, but are all directly relevant to what modern CFOs should be considering in their businesses.
+Some of their most recent podcasts include “How a strong network can drive founder success and investment growth” and “How Microsoft's approach to AI could shape the future of finance.”
+The topics may be a little on the high-falutin’ side for some listeners, but they’re all very relevant for what CFOs should be thinking about within their businesses.

 22. Animal Spirits Podcast